jordanbray/sqisign-rust/README.md

 version of the official library.
 This needs to be corrected at some point, as this only supports some processors.

+## Warning: not published on crates.io yet

+This library has not been published on `crates.io` yet.
+I intend to publish it once I am more comfortable that it will build in esoteric configurations, such as those using Windows (or WebAssembly, ARM, old x86, etc).

 ## Why?

 There are many reasons to get post-quantum cryptography in the hands of users